Bayesian prediction of jumps in large panels of time series data: Introduction

 The structure of the remaining of the paper is as follows.
+In Section \ref{sec:lit_review} we provide a review of the literature related to univariate and multivariate SV models in econometrics as well as the modelling of jumps in financial applications.
 Section \ref{sec:Model} presents our proposed modelling framework and Section \ref{sec:Bayes} describes the methods that we develop to conduct Bayesian inference for the proposed model.
 In Section \ref{sec:pred} we present the computational techniques that we use to assess the predictive performance of the proposed model.
 Section \ref{sec:realdata} presents results and insights from the application of our methods on the real dataset and Section \ref{sec:discuss} concludes with a small discussion.